-- The initial approach of a large LNG tanker at the port of Zeebrugge must take place during daylight.
-This applies to the entire procedure. - Additionally, the approach of the first Q-max LNG vessel that submits a request to enter the port must take place at rising tide. - The large LNG tanker must request permission to approach from VCZB, which will be granted subject to the following conditions.
+- The initial approach of a large LNG tanker at the port of Zeebrugge take place during daylight regarding the securing of tugs at the SZ buoy unless otherwise agreed at the ship-shore meeting. - The daylight requirements do not apply to sister ships of vessels that have already approached. - The large LNG tanker must request permission to approach from VCZB, which will be granted subject to the following conditions.